 School of Arts and Media

-    Senior Lecturer in Performance, Programme Leader MA Contemporary Performance Practice, Co-convener Practice as Research Centre of Excellence
+Reader in Performance, Programme Leader MA Contemporary Performance Practice, Co-convener Practice as Research Centre of Excellence

 I am a practitioner-researcher and educator, who has taught across the world, in a variety of contexts from Singapore to the UK and beyond.
 I spent four years at the Royal Central School of Speech and Drama in London, completing an MA and PhD and teaching across the undergraduate and postgraduate courses there.
-During this time, I developed a distinctive live media practice, which is both the subject and vehicle for my research.
-See examples of my work here.

 Areas of research

 New technologies, Intermediality, Practice as research, Digital performance, Place-making

 I teach across the fields of theatre and performance, with particular interests/specialisms as follows:

 - Applications of digital media and new technologies in performance

 - Practice as research in performance and the creative arts